-As safety is of the highest priority for guests visiting Wai-O-Tapu Thermal Wonderland, we have comprehensive Health and Safety procedures in place, and all walks are on well-maintained pathways designed to maximise safe viewing experiences.
+As safety is of the highest priority for guests visiting Waiotapu Thermal Wonderland, we have comprehensive Health and Safety procedures in place.
+Twice daily visual checks with record keeping of all walk areas is completed, and the pathways are well-maintained and designed to maximise safe viewing experiences.

-Being an active volcanic area with uneven terrain, sturdy footwear is recommended.
+Being an active geothermal area with uneven terrain, sturdy footwear is recommended.
 Jandals, sandals, flip-flops or high heeled shoes are not suitable.

 The Lady Knox Geyser is located 2-minute drive from the main Visitor Centre.
 Visitors MUST drive to this location for safety and parking is available in this area which is well sign posted.
 The Lady Knox Geyser is presented daily at 10.15am only.
 The Lady Knox Geyser is fenced off for your protection and our staff are well trained on where they can walk and how to trigger the eruption in a safe manner.

 Drones are not permitted within the Waiotapu Thermal Wonderland area.
 Civil Aviation Authority has strict rules that must be adhered to, and some of those rules apply to this area.
 These include but are not limited to, not flying directly over people without permission, not flying over private land without permission, drone sight at all times, the danger to fly where other aircraft are operating.
 We have many helicopters, small planes and domestic aircraft that fly through this area, therefore we are unable to make allowance in this area.

 There is NO SMOKING allowed within the attraction.
 A designated smoking area is sign posted at the front entrance of the Visitor Centre.